Affiliate links on Android Authority may earn us a commission. Learn more.

-And that is what we saw way back in 2016 when cyber-criminals launched a distributed denial of service (DDoS) attack on Dyn, a DNS provider for Twitter, SoundCloud, Spotify, Reddit and others.
+And that is what we saw way back in 2016 when cyber-criminals launched a distributed denial of service (DDoS) attack on Dyn, a DNS provider for Twitter, SoundCloud, Spotify, Reddit, and others.
 A DDoS attack aims to disrupt internet services (like websites) so that users can’t access them.
 This brings frustration for the users and potential financial loss for the website.
-The reasons these attacks are “distributed” is because they use multiple (like thousands or tens of thousands) computers across the world in a coordinated attack.
+We call these attacks “distributed” because they use multiple (like thousands or tens of thousands) computers across the world in a coordinated attack.
 Traditionally, these computers have been Windows desktop PCs that have been infected with malware.
 At the right time, the malware is activated and the PC joins a “botnet,” which is a network of remote machines (bots) that stage the attack.

 DDoS attacks aren’t new, but there was something very special about the attack on Dyn.
-It was was launched not via PCs, but via connected devices like DVR security cameras or network-attached storage devices.
+It was launched not via PCs, but via connected devices like DVR security cameras or network-attached storage devices.
 According to security expert Brian Krebs, a piece of malware has been developed that scans the internet for IoT devices and tries to connect to those devices.
-If a device allows some kind of simple access using factory default username & passwords, then the malware connects and inserts a malicious payload.
+If a device allows some kind of simple access, using factory default username & passwords, then the malware connects and inserts a malicious payload.

 And here we get to the crux of the matter.
 Way too many connected devices (like millions of them) grant access over the internet using either a default username and password, or by using an authentication system that can be easily bypassed.
 Although IoT devices tend to be “small,” we mustn’t forget they are still computers.
 They have processors, software, and hardware, and are vulnerable to malware just like a laptop or desktop.